ms-iot/remote-wiring/README.md

   * pinMode - Set the mode for any pins.
   * Eventing - receive events when values change / are reported.
 2. I2C/TwoWire
-  * Send/Receive data to devices over I2C.
+  * Send/Receive data to and from other devices over I2C.
-  * Subscribe to a device, repeated queries and automatic reporting.
 3. Custom protocols via Firmata SysEx command

 ##5 Steps to Remote Arduino